win-acme/win-acme/README.md

 # Running

-Download the latest release from https://github.com/Lone-Coder/letsencrypt-win-simple/releases.
-Unpack and run `letsencrypt.exe`, and follow the messages in the input prompt.
+Download the latest release from https://github.com/brondavies/letsencrypt-win-simple/releases.
+Unzip and run `letsencrypt.exe`, and follow the messages in the input prompt.

 # Settings